 Rachel’s Pick: Sherwood Beach, Waimanalo

-Sherwood's is not only our number one location for a beach ceremony, but it's also one of the best spots for an amazing beach day.
-If you see Rachel at a beach, there's about a 90% chance this is where you'll find her (the other 10% of the time she's at Waimea Bay on the North Shore).
+Sherwood’s is one of the best spots for an amazing beach day.
+If you see Rachel at a beach, there’s about a 90% chance this is where you’ll find her (the other 10% of the time she’s at Waimea Bay on the North Shore).

 Sherwood’s is a very long stretch of beach with lots of space and seclusion, but if you go on a weekend or holiday, the parking lot fills up quickly.
 During the week, you might be surprised there aren’t more people here.

-The wide, long beach, the turquoise water, the lush mountains in the background, the smaller crowds than many of Oahu's beaches ... yeah, I'm with Rachel.
-Sherwood's is a local favorite.
+The wide, long beach, the turquoise water, the lush mountains in the background, and the smaller crowds than many of Oahu’s beaches—yeah, I’m with Rachel.
+Sherwood’s is a local favorite.

 My pick: Yokohama Bay, Makaha

-Okay, so this is a looooong drive, but I would say totally worth it!
+Okay, so this is a looooong drive, but totally worth it!

-Located all the way over on Oahu's West Side, Yokohama Bay is literally the end of the road.
-Few visitors make it up this far, and considering the distance from Waikiki, I can understand why.
-However, if you want an uncrowded beach and have the time, it's a beautiful part of the island to see.
+Located on Oahu’s West Side, Yokohama Bay is literally the end of the road.
+Few visitors make it this far, and considering the distance from Waikiki, I can understand why.
+However, if you want an uncrowded beach and have the time, it’s a beautiful part of the island to see.

 The early crowd at Yokohama Bay.

-Also, on those extremely rare days when Honolulu is covered in clouds, there's a good chance Yokohama Bay is sunny.
+Also, on those infrequent days when Honolulu is covered in clouds, there’s a good chance Yokohama Bay is sunny.
 Check that weather radar.
-The West Side gets less rain than the rest of the island, and I like to believe there's always sun somewhere on Oahu.
+The West Side gets less rain than the rest of the island, and I like to believe there’s always sun somewhere on Oahu.

 Oahu Activities